New Puppy Ownership Guide

 The most important item: Your new family member!
-In addition, your go-home bag includes a blanket and toy with the a familiar smell he/she will find comforting, and a sample of the food your puppy has been eating, along with coupons and a message from Royal Canin.
+In addition, your go-home bag includes a blanket and toy with the a familiar smell he/she will find comforting, and a small bag of Royal Canin Small Breed puppy food for you to use to transition to your food of choice.

-Your information packet includes all the necessary documents you need to register your puppy with the American Cockapoo Club, his Microchip ID, NuVet vitamins, Trupanion health insurance info, and his vet & shot records.
+Your information packet includes all the necessary documents you need to register your puppy with his Microchip ID, NuVet vitamins, Trupanion health insurance info, and his vet & shot records.
 We will review these upon your arrival.

 If your method of delivery prevents us from meeting you personally, we can schedule a consultation to review the paperwork.

 Deaz Swag!
 These will rotate based on stock, and can include both human and puppy goodies!

 Browse our page below for more details, or click one of the direct-links here:

 What You Should Bring: